-As noted above, the Exchange anticipates a wide variety of market participants to purchase the ad-hoc historic monthly End of Day Volume Summary data product, including but not limited to individual customers, buy-side investors, investment banks and academic institutions.
+As noted above, the Exchange anticipates a wide variety of market participants to purchase the ad-hoc historic monthly Intra-Day Volume Summary data product, including but not limited to individual customers, buy-side investors, investment banks and academic institutions.
 As such, the Exchange anticipates that the historic data product may be used not just for commercial or monetizing purposes, but also for educational use and research.
-The Exchange reiterates that the decision as to whether or not to purchase the ad-hoc historic monthly End of Day Volume Summary is entirely optional for all potential customers.
+The Exchange reiterates that the decision as to whether or not to purchase the ad-hoc historic monthly Intra-Day Volume Summary is entirely optional for all potential customers.
 Indeed, no market participant is required to purchase the historic data product, and the Exchange is not required to make the historic data product available to market participants.
 Rather, the Exchange is voluntarily making the historic data product available, as requested by customers, and market participants may choose to receive (and pay for) this data based on their own business needs.
 Potential customers may request the data at any time if they believe it to be valuable or may decline to purchase such data.

-In sum, the fierce competition for order flow constrains any exchange from pricing its historic market data at a supra-competitive price, and constrains the Exchange here in setting its fees for the ad-hoc historic monthly End of Day Volume Summary data product.
+In sum, the fierce competition for order flow constrains any exchange from pricing its historic market data at a supra-competitive price, and constrains the Exchange here in setting its fees for the ad-hoc historic monthly Intra-Day Volume Summary data product.

-The proposed fees are therefore reasonable because in setting them, the Exchange is constrained by the availability of numerous substitute venues offering historic market data products and trading.26 Such substitutes need not be identical, but only substantially similar to the product at hand.
-More specifically, in setting fees for the ad-hoc historic monthly End of Day Volume Summary data product, the Exchange is constrained by the fact that, if its pricing is unattractive to customers, customers have their pick of an increasing number of alternative venues to use instead of the Exchange.27 Because of the availability of substitutes, an exchange that overprices its historic market data products stands a high risk that customers may substitute another source of market data information for its own.
-Those competitive pressures imposed by available alternatives are evident in the Exchange's proposed pricing.
-The existence of numerous alternatives to the Exchange ensures that the Exchange cannot set unreasonable fees for historic market data without suffering the negative effects of that decision in the fiercely competitive market in which it operates.
+The proposed fees are therefore reasonable because in setting them, the Exchange is constrained by the availability of numerous substitute venues offering historic market data products and trading.
+25 Such substitutes need not be identical, but only substantially similar to the product at hand.
+More specifically, in setting fees for the ad-hoc historic monthly Intra-Day Volume Summary data product, the Exchange is constrained by the fact that, if its pricing is unattractive to customers, customers have their pick of an increasing number of alternative